nikosoff/permutations/README.md

 A simple recursive algorithm that computes all the possible subsets of a given set.

-In the command prompt type "python power_set.py your_array" i.e. python power_set.py [a,b,c,d]
+In the command prompt type "python power_set.py your_set" i.e. python power_set.py [a,b,c,d]
+Note: Duplicates will be ignored.
+Input [a,b,a,b,a] will be treated as [a,b]